 In modules where this point was raised, break weeks have been incorporated and the assessment strategy has been revised to provide more time.
 Workload is being revised on one module.

 A Periodic Quality Review (PQR) is a six yearly review of each of the Open University's curriculum areas and also reviews Validated Provision and Research Degrees.
-The review is based on a self-evaluation document (SED) of the area under review, which goes through three draft forms.
-For each draft, the SED is shared for consultation with a variety of colleagues from the area under review, the Faculty (if applicable), the Nations, and other departments, including student representatives.
+The review is based on a self-evaluation document (SED) of the area under review, which goes through a number of draft forms.
+The SED is shared for consultation with a variety of colleagues from the area under review, the Faculty (if applicable), the Nations, student representatives and other departments such as the Student Support Team and Library Services.

 Each area is reviewed by a panel which includes two panel members from within the OU, an external panel member from another university and a student panel member.
 The student panel member reviews the SED and the documentary evidence produced by the area under review as a full member of the panel and makes sure that student voice is heard throughout the PQR.
 More information about the eligibility and selection process for the student panel member is on the PQR SharePoint site.

-During the two-day review event, the panel meet with colleagues from the area under review, the wider faculty or unit, the senior management of the Open University, External Advisors, Associate Lecturers and students studying on modules within the curriculum area.
+During the two-day review event, the panel meet with colleagues from the area under review, the wider faculty or unit, External Advisors, Associate Lecturers and students studying on modules within the curriculum area.
 Students who meet with the panel are encouraged to talk freely about their experience of studying on modules and qualifications that are managed by the area under review.
-Their comments are anonymised and are taken forward by the panel into the rest of the meetings with colleagues from across the University.
+The feedback shared is anonymised and may be a focus for further investigation during the review.

 All panel members including the student panel member are invited to provide feedback on the process which is collated and addressed by the AQS team in the You said… We did section.These are later shared with the Student Voice team and published on the You said...We did page.